codeamancoder/diegsndal/wp-content/plugins/woocommerce-multilingual/readme.txt

 = 3.0 =
 * Brand new GUI and workflow
 * Support for easy taxonomy translation
-* Bariations synchronization
+* Variations synchronization
 * Product images synchronization